Ahead of me stretched a flat, green savanna. Having spent a couple of days in the dense forest, the view struck me right in the heart.

 Antonio, our guide, called out to me, bringing me back to today’s reality.
 I followed the group through the orchard filled with orange, mango and lemon trees.
 I felt happy being here.
 I always do when in places where organic food is grown.
 Antonio pointed out the fields with corn, the sweet and bitter cassava plants, and the forest cleared from low vegetation to grow cacao.

 We crossed the waterway by boat and on the other side we checked out the camp’s chickens, pigs, horses and buffaloes.
 All are part of an initiative taken three years ago to grow more food themselves.
-With Venezuela sinking deeper in its political and economic crisis, many basic foods have become unavailable.
-People stand in line for hours to buy their weekly ration of sugar, butter, toilet paper, soap, and corn flour to make their staple bread called arepa.
+With Venezuela sinking deeper into its political and economic crisis, many basic foods have become unavailable.
+People stand in line for hours to buy their weekly ration of sugar, butter, toilet paper, soap, and cornflour to make their staple bread called arepa.

 The government controls the prices, keeping the ones of basic necessities low.
 But many are too low, and so factories stop producing because they are losing too much money.
 Farmers have stopped selling cows and so shortages of meat are growing as well.
 Through this finca, the owners Hani and Victor not only grow food for the Eco Camp but provide locals with new job opportunities.
 Part of the harvest goes to their families.